yinanzhangepfl/stochastic-discrete-graph-neural-networks/README.md

 Plot-LogSoftmax-avg.ipynb, Plot-LogSoftmax-max.ipynb: pre-training results
 Plot-LogSoftmax-gumbel-datasetA.ipynb: joint learning results in the scenario of single-graph selection
 Plot-LogSoftmax-gumbel-datasetB.ipynb: joint learning results in the scenario of multi-graph selection

+## Conclusion
+Either in the scenario of single-graph selection or multi-graph selection, our proposed algorithm shows satisfactory classification and sampling accuracy.